-The Wasatch Core Growth Fund, Wasatch Small Cap Value Fund and the Wasatch Micro Cap Value Fund own in the aggregate 1,965,000 shares of our Class A Common Stock which equals approximately 20% of the outstanding shares of our Class A Common Stock (prior to this offering).
+As of February 29, 2004, the Wasatch Core Growth Fund, Wasatch Small Cap Value Fund and the Wasatch Micro Cap Value Fund owned in the aggregate 1,965,000 shares of our Class A Common Stock which equaled approximately 20% of the outstanding shares of our Class A Common Stock.
 Wasatch Advisors, Inc. has made representations to us regarding the beneficial ownership of these funds.
 In reliance on these representations, our board of directors has waived the requirement that no person may acquire or hold in excess of 9.8% of our common stock for the Wasatch Funds.
 This waiver permits these holders to own up to 1,965,000 shares of our Class A Common Stock.
 We have determined that we are not "closely held" within the meaning of Section 856(h) of the Internal Revenue Code and will not otherwise fail to qualify as a REIT as a result of Wasatch's ownership of 1,965,000 shares of our Class A Common Stock.

 These ownership limits could delay, defer or prevent a change in control or other transaction of us that might involve a premium price for the Class A Common Stock or otherwise be in the best interest of the stockholders.
-The Class A Common Stock is also subject to transfer restrictions designed to avoid having our assets be subject to certain provisions under the Employee Retirement Income Security Act of 1974, as amended.
-These restrictions will no longer apply upon completion of this offering.
+[The Class A Common Stock is also subject to transfer restrictions designed to avoid having our assets be subject to certain provisions under the Employee Retirement Income Security Act of 1974, as amended.]